-The Misconduct Reporting and Inquiry Hotline, administered by EthicsPoint, allow users to confidentially report potential ethical misconduct or breaches of laws, rules, regulations or College policies, and may be accessed online or by calling a toll-free telephone number.
+The Misconduct Reporting and Inquiry Hotline, administered by EthicsPoint, allow users to confidentially report potential ethical misconduct or breaches of laws, rules, regulations or University policies, and may be accessed online or by calling a toll-free telephone number.
 Reports are entered directly on the EthicsPoint secure server to prevent any possible breech in security.

 For student conduct matters, when possible, please first report in accordance with the guidelines established in the Student Handbook prior to using this hotline as the first course of action.

-We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner or where clarification of College policy prior to reporting is desirable.
+We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner or where clarification of University policy prior to reporting is desirable.
 It is for such circumstances that we have partnered with EthicsPoint.
 We would rather you report anonymously than keep the information to yourself.

 Prior to filing a report, you may want to review policies and related information in the following publications or myMount sites: